FiftyCaliber/ToS-Addons/README.md

 Here is an example of head size being tripled.
 (The actual addon won't change the size of your own characters head if you happen to target your companion while mounted.)

+### Swapit

+Detailed information to be added soon™.

 # Download

 Install addons via the [Addon Manager](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager).